 'Mantovano' Spring-sowable Fennel

 When?
-Bolt resistant, particularly worth trying for spring sowing, with a summer harvest, but you can also sow after mid-summer as usual as well.
+Bolt resistant, particularly worth trying for spring sowing and a summer harvest.

 Big Sicilian Fennel